degauss-org/DeGAUSS/README.md

 Run:

 ```
-docker run --rm=TRUE -v "$PWD":/tmp degauss/degauss:census_tracts <name-of-geocoded-file>
+docker run --rm=TRUE -v "$PWD":/tmp degauss/degauss:ACS_income <name-of-geocoded-file>
 ```

-Docker will emit some messages as it progresses through the calculations and will again write the file to the working directory with a descriptive name appended (in this case the census tract of each geocoded location).
+Docker will emit some messages as it progresses through the calculations and will again write the file to the working directory with a descriptive name appended (in this case the median household income from the 2015 American Community Survey based on the census tract of each location).

 To attach the distance (in meters) to the nearest major roadway, run: